-I grew up a Michigander hailing from the city of Saginaw, or as we affectionately like to call it – Sagnasty.
-I’m grateful to now call the Pacific Northwest home and try to fit as many outdoor activities into my life as my work schedule will allow.
+I grew up a Michigander hailing from the city of Saginaw, or as we affectionately call it – Sagnasty.
+I currently call the Pacific Northwest home and try to fit as many outdoor activities into my life as my work schedule allows.
 Growing up, each year my family took the typical mid-westerner trips, e.g. going to Cedar Point and Florida.
-While I was fortunate we were lucky enough to take any trips at all, I longed to travel abroad, to visit in person the places I had only read about or saw pictures of in magazines.
+While I was fortunate we were lucky to take any trips at all, I longed to travel abroad, to visit in person the places I had only read about or saw pictures of in magazines.

 So what did I do about it, well right after graduation I moved to Florida, settled down into a relationship and got a job that offered very little vacation time, essentially tucking my dreams of wanderlust away.
 Fast forward to 2014, the year I had to put my beloved dog, Roxy, to rest after 15 years together.
 A couple of months after that, I divorced the man I shared 16 mostly wonderful years with.
 I was 35 and realized I didn’t have a clue as to who I was as an individual, having been one half of a couple since I was 19 years old!